triestpa/Open-Cryptochat/README.md

 ```
 <br>

-This WebWorker will receive messages from the UI thread in the `onmessage` listener, perform the requested operation, and post the result back to the UI thread.
+This web worker will receive messages from the UI thread in the `onmessage` listener, perform the requested operation, and post the result back to the UI thread.
 The private encryption key is never directly exposed to the UI thread, which helps to mitigate the potential for key theft from a [cross-site scripting (XSS) attack](https://www.owasp.org/index.php/Cross-site_Scripting_(XSS)).

 ### 3.1 - Configure Vue App To Communicate with WebWorker

-Next, we'll configure the Vue component to communicate with the WebWorker.
+Next, we'll configure the Vue component to communicate with the web worker.
 Sequential call/response communications using event listeners can be painful to synchronize.
 To simplify this, we'll create a utility function that wraps the entire communication lifecycle in a promise.
-Add the following code to the `functions` block in `/public/page.js`.
+Add the following code to the `methods` block in `/public/page.js`.

 ```javascript
 /** Post a message to the webworker, and return a promise that will resolve with the response.  */